-REALTORS® shall not provide access to listed property on terms other than those established by the owner or the listing broker.
-(Adopted 1/10)
+REALTORS® shall not provide access to listed property on terms other than those established by the owner or the seller.
+(Adopted 1/10, Amended 1/23)

 The duty to cooperate established in Article 3 relates to the obligation to share information on listed property, and to make property available to other brokers for showing to prospective purchasers/tenants when it is in the best interests of sellers/landlords.
 (Adopted 1/11)